diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Develop and document standardized prompting patterns that help developers leverage the documentation in our codebase when working with Copilot.

-**Why this improves Copilot understanding:** While other strategies focus on making your codebase more understandable to Copilot, effective prompting strategies create a crucial feedback loop between your documentation and AI interaction.
+**Why this improves Copilot understanding:** While other strategies focus on making our codebase more understandable to Copilot, effective prompting strategies create a crucial feedback loop between our documentation and AI interaction.
 When developers know how to reference existing patterns, naming conventions, and architectural decisions in their prompts, Copilot can locate and apply this contextual information more effectively.

-**Impact on suggestion relevance:** Strategic prompting dramatically improves Copilot's ability to generate code that aligns with your established patterns and architectural constraints.
-By teaching developers how to prompt effectively, you create a multiplier effect that enhances the value of all your other documentation efforts.
+**Impact on suggestion relevance:** Strategic prompting dramatically improves Copilot's ability to generate code that aligns with our established patterns and architectural constraints.
+By teaching developers how to prompt effectively, we create a multiplier effect that enhances the value of all our other documentation efforts.

 #### Reference-Based Prompts

-Train your team to reference specific documentation in prompts:
+Train the team to reference specific documentation in prompts:

 ```text
 // Example prompt: "Create a telemetry method following the patterns in Diginsight.Core.copilot.md"